lavanyagarg112/Memecap_Twitter_Replies/README.md

 ```
 Open `http://localhost:5000`

-- Annotators enter their email and judge: "Would you use this meme as a reply to this tweet?"
+- Annotators enter their email and rate Yes/No
-- Each meme-tweet pair needs 5 annotations
+- Each meme-tweet pair needs 5 annotations from different people
+- Items are served in batches — one batch completes before the next starts
-- Annotators can stop anytime (max 100 per person by default)
+- Annotators can stop anytime (capped at `MAX_PER_ANNOTATOR` per person)
+- When a batch is done, bump `MAX_PER_ANNOTATOR` in `.env` and restart
-- Admin dashboard at `/admin` (password required)
+- Admin dashboard at `/admin` (password required) — tracks batch progress
-- Export annotations as CSV from dashboard
+- Export anonymized annotations as CSV from dashboard